warbacon/zunder-prompt/README.md

 # zunder-prompt

-Simple and fast zsh prompt based on [gitstatus](https://github.com/romkatv/gitstatus), built for using it in [zunder-zsh](https://github.com/Warbacon/zunder-prompt) but compatible with any configuration.
+Simple and fast zsh prompt based on [gitstatus](https://github.com/romkatv/gitstatus).

 ![preview](./assets/preview.webp)

 ## Why?

-I found myself oscillating between Starship and Powerlevel10k for my preferred zsh prompt.
-Starship is very attractive, but it has too many features for my needs.
-On the other hand, Powerlevel10k is fast and its git information is very helpful, but it has too many features that I don't use and it's difficult to configure for colors.
+I found myself oscillating between **Starship** and **Powerlevel10k** for my preferred zsh prompt.
+Starship is very customizable and attractive by default, but it has too many features that I don't use and that makes it slower than I would like.
+Powerlevel10k on the other hand is extremely fast but the configuration file is extremely complex.

-So I built my own prompt with the colors of Starship and git information from gitstatus, which uses Powerlevel10k.

-Because of that, this prompt is faster than Starship but easier to modify than Powerlevel10k.
-However, Powerlevel10k can be even faster if you use the instant-prompt functionality.
+My goal then was to create a prompt with the **basic functionality needed**.
+After mulling this over, I came to the conclusion that simply seeing if the previous command had failed and the information from the git repository I was in was enough.

+I also decided to **dispense with too many advanced customization options**, as that would complicate the code and would not be necessary if it was already pretty enough by default.

+Zunder-prompt is inspired by Starship for its look and feel and uses gitstatus to display git information.
+Normally the latter should slow down the prompt quite a bit, however, this project is the same one that Powerlevel10k uses for it and is extremely optimized, so the prompt has **no lag** at all and **works instantly**.

 ## Installation